Parsoa/Nebula/experiments/README.md

 This should take around 2 hours for each sample.
 We ran the inversion experiments during a later stage and separately, so we repeated the above steps for inversions.
 Alternatively, once can pass BED files for inversions along with the one for deletions and insertions and get the same results.
 This avoids the overhead of running the preprocessing for the same sample twice.

 Once completed, the third sample can be genotyped.
-First (optionally) convert the BAM file for NA19240 into FASTQ using `bedtools bamtofastq`, then run:
+First (optionally) convert the downloaded BAM file for NA19240 into FASTQ using `bedtools bamtofastq`, then run:

 ```
 nebula.sh genotype --bed HG00514.unified.bed HG00733.unified.bed --bam NA19240.alt_bwamem_GRCh38DH.20150715.YRI.high_coverage.fastq --workdir output/genotyping/NA19240/HG00514_HG00733 --kmers output/preprocessing/HG00514/ExportGenotypingKmersJob/kmers.json output/preprocessing/HG00733/ExportGenotypingKmersJob/kmers.json
 ```

-Although Nebula is meant for unmapped FASTQ files, BAM files are also accepted as input.
+Nebula is meant to be run on unmapped FASTQ files, however mapped BAM files are also accepted as input.
+Just use `--bam` instead of `--fastq`.
+Nebula will simply iterate over the BAM file and ignores all mapping information.

 ## BayesTyper